benihime91/gale/README.md

 PyTorch Gale is beta software.
 The project is under active development and our APIs are subject to change in future releases.
 The current API of PyTorch Gale is highly inspired from [Detectron 2](https://github.com/facebookresearch/detectron2).

+PyTorch Gale comes with all the goodness that comes in PyTorch Lightning.
+Using the training script `train.py` [WIP] you can override any config parameter from command line.
+The same code can be trained on CPU, GPU even TPUs.
+Hydra configuration makes it easy to keep track of training hyperparameters enabling you to interate over different parameters without changing the code, just make minor changes to the config.
+Some examples configs are given in `references` [WIP].

+PyTorch Gale also comes with a few usefull tricks to streamline you trainings and also has extensive callbacks for PyTorch Lightning.

 ## How To Learn
 The best way to learn PyTorch Gale is to go through the documentation.
 You should probably get familiar with [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
 Next, go through [Hydra docs](https://hydra.cc/docs/next/intro) and [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models)

+## Getting Started (Documentation)
+My current documentation for `PyTorch` Gale covers the basics.
+It is still getting updated.
+I plan to add more tutorials and examples in the comming weeks

 ## Contributions
 Have a question?
 Found a bug?
 Missing a specific feature?
 Ran into a problem?
 Feel free to file a new issue or PR with respective title and description.
 If you already found a solution to your problem, don't hesitate to share it.
 Suggestions for new best practices and tricks are always welcome!

 After you clone this repository, please run `nbdev_install_git_hooks` in your terminal.
 This sets up git hooks, which clean up the notebooks to remove the extraneous stuff stored in the notebooks (e.g. which cells you ran) which causes unnecessary merge conflicts.

+## Quick recipes [WIP]

+## Tests
+To run the tests in parallel, launch:

+`nbdev_test_nbs`

+For all the tests to pass, you'll need to install the `gale[dev]`.

+Tests are written using `nbdev`.